-The normal scheduled workday shall include a one-half (1/2) hour meal period and two (2) fifteen (15) minute rest periods.
+The normal scheduled workday of eight or more hours shall include a one-half (1/2) hour meal period and two (2) fifteen (15) minute rest periods.
+A shift of five hours or longer will have a one-half (1/2)hour meal period.
+Employees shall receive a fifteen (15) minute rest period every four hours of work.
 These rest and meal periods shall be paid at the employee's regular rate of pay.
-If an employee does not get a lunch break, the employee shall be paid an extra one-half (1/2) hours pay.
+If an employee does not get a lunch break, the employee shall be paid an extra one-half (1/2) hours pay except as otherwise noted.

-For all employees covered by this agreement, the break and lunch periods specified above can be combined into a one (1) hour lunch meal period, and such lunch period can be taken during the period ninety (90) minutes prior to and following the midpoint of the shift, with management and employee agreement.
+For all full-time employees covered by this agreement, the break and lunch periods specified above can be combined into a one (1) hour lunch meal period, and such lunch period can be taken during the period ninety (90) minutes prior to and following the midpoint of the shift, with management and employee agreement.

 All employees covered by this agreement may be required to carry electronic communication devices and keep them activated during break and lunch periods.
-Employees called back to work during a break or lunch period may be required to report to their assignments within ten minutes, or, except for AOS employees, a longer period of time if necessary to return in a safe manner.
+Employees called back to work during a paid break or paid lunch period shall be required to report to their assignments within ten (10) minutes, or a longer period of time if necessary to return in a safe manner.